citation-file-format/citation-file-format/index.md

   pmcid                       String                                          The PMCID of a work

-  programming&#x2011;languages Collection of **programming language strings** The programming language of the work
+  programming-languages       Collection of **programming language strings**  The programming language of the work

   publisher                   Entity                                           The name of the publisher who has published the work